How a Hobby will Help to Get a Job

 Why do HRs pay attention to an applicant`s hobby?

 A hobby is something you like to do in your free time, this activity brings you pleasure, regardless of whether it has any practical benefit or income.
 So the interest of HRs in this aspect of your life is quite understandable.

-Every third professional HR wants to know about applicant`s hobby.
-If they do not find this information in the professional resume, and the candidate's experience meets the requirements, they will be sure to ask about candidate`s favorite things to do during the interview.
+Every third professional HR wants to know about the applicant`s hobby.
+If they do not find this information in the professional resume, and the candidate's experience meets the requirements, they will be sure to ask about the candidate`s favorite things to do during the interview.

-A hobby is better way to tell about your values and personal qualities than a set of professionally prepared phrases.
+A hobby is a better way to tell about your values and personal qualities than a set of professionally prepared phrases.
 Recruiters try to make a psychological portrait of the searcher's hobby.
 Although mostly guided by stereotypes.
 For example, if you like knitting, you may be considered non-communicative and sometimes boring.
 However, in practice, such a hobby can have a communicative and creative person who is tired of communicating at work and at leisure wants to do something monotonous.